Office for Safeguarding National Security

 The Office for Safeguarding National Security of the Central People's Government of the People's Republic of China in the Hong Kong Special Administrative Region (OSNS) is the Chinese central government's national security office in Hong Kong.

-The office was established in July 2020 by the Hong Kong national security law.
+The OSNS was established in July 2020 by the Hong Kong national security law.
 The office is headed by director Dong Jingwei and is entirely staffed by mainland officials.
 The office is a part of, and funded by, the Central People's Government (State Council) of China and is not subject to Hong Kong jurisdiction.
 It is officially under the list of agencies that are dispatched by the Central Committee of the Chinese Communist Party.